Ness Wadia: Personal life

 Wadia dated Bollywood actress Preity Zinta from February 2005 until 2009, and the couple were subject to intense media scrutiny.

+His name was later linked to actress Ameesha Patel.
+The two reportedly met at a popular gym, became friends, and eventually started dating.
+According to some reports, Ness often sent gifts to Ameesha during their relationship.

 On 13 June 2014, Zinta filed a complaint with the Mumbai police against Wadia alleging he had attacked her at an IPL match at the Wankhede Stadium in Mumbai on 30 May.

+He was sentenced to two years in jail for possession of 25 gm of cannabis resin in 2019 by a Japanese court which was suspended for five years.

 Wadia helped the state of Sikkim by donating supplies during COVID-19 pandemic.

-In April 2019, Wadia was sentenced by a Japanese court in to jail for two years for possession of drugs.
-In delivering this sentence, the court also suspended the sentence for five years.

 He has been noted to be supportive of the LGBTQ community.